-Some of your clients may want eyelash extensions, and some may opt for lash lifts.
+Some of your clients may want eyelash extensions, and some may opt for a lash lifts.
 While eyelash extensions are popular worldwide, they certainly aren't for every client.
 Whatever your clients' choice, to run a successful business as a lash artist, your job is to provide your client with the best lash experience they have ever had, the perfect set of lashes for your client's eyes, and a clear guide to how to look after them.
 Before we delve into the best practices for eyelash aftercare, let's run through once again how exactly these two techniques of enhancing lashes work.

 What are Lash Lifts?

-If your clients have naturally long lashes, lash lifts can be a great option to enhance them.
+If your clients have naturally medium to long lashes, lash lifts can be a great option to enhance them.
 Lash lift is a chemical process where the lashes are lifted and curled using various creams and treatments.
 As a finishing touch, the lashes can be tinted with a naturally darkened hue resulting in long-looking, dark, and beautiful lashes.

 However, the result on short or sparse lashes can be somewhat underwhelming, so it's essential to manage your clients' expectations so that they understand they won't magically be getting voluminous lashes by magically boosting their short eyelashes.
 If your client has short eyelashes and a lash lift won't do much to highlight their lashes, you best be upfront about it, provide them with alternative solutions, and help them make an informed decision.